GDP by Country: 2026 Global Rankings (Nominal and PPP)

 Which country has the fastest growing GDP in 2026?

-Why does Germany have a smaller GDP than India despite being more developed?
+Why does Germany have a larger GDP than India despite a much smaller population?

 You might also want: